Holland, 1945

-"Holland, 1945" is a song by American indie rock group Neutral Milk Hotel.
-It was released as the only single from the band's second and final studio album, In the Aeroplane Over the Sea (1998), through Merge Records.
-The song, an indie rock and noise pop record, was written by lead singer Jeff Mangum and produced by fellow Elephant 6 member Robert Schneider.
+"Holland, 1945" is a song by American indie rock band Neutral Milk Hotel.
+It was released as the only single from the band's second and final studio album In the Aeroplane Over the Sea (1998), through Merge Records.
+The song was written by lead singer Jeff Mangum and produced by fellow Elephant 6 member Robert Schneider.
 The track was recorded in July 1997 at Pet Sounds Studio, based in Denver, Colorado.
-It was released as the lead and sole singer to In the Aeroplane Over the Sea on the 13th of October, 1998, through Blue Rose, Orange Twin Records, and Neutral Milk Hotel Records.
-Ever since its release, the song has been positively received by music critics, and was included in the final episode of The Colbert Report.
+It was released as the lead and sole single to In the Aeroplane Over the Sea on October 13, 1998, through Blue Rose, Orange Twin Records, and Neutral Milk Hotel Records.
+The song has been positively received by music critics.

 Composition and lyrics

 "Holland, 1945" is one of the album's louder, more upbeat songs, featuring overdriven and distorted guitars.
-The song also showcases fuzz noise on all of the instruments, a quality created by producer Robert Schneider.
+The song showcases fuzz noise on all of the instruments, a quality created by producer Robert Schneider.
 "Holland, 1945" was one of the last songs Neutral Milk Hotel frontman Jeff Mangum wrote for In the Aeroplane Over the Sea.
 It remained untitled until art director Chris Bilheimer asked Mangum what to title the song in the liner notes; when Mangum told him to use either "Holland" or "1945", Bilheimer suggested combining the two.

 The song contains references to Anne Frank.
 In 1945, World War II ended and Anne and her sister Margot died of typhus.
 The lyric "all when I'd want to keep white roses in their eyes" could be seen as a reference to the White Rose resistance group that existed in Nazi Germany in the early 1940s, though songwriter Jeff Mangum says that he had never heard of the movement before In the Aeroplane Over the Sea was released.

 Also referenced in the song is a "dark brother wrapped in white".
 In the liner notes for the song, Mangum initialed the letters "(h.p.)" after the words "your dark brother".
-A critic for The Boston Phoenix wrote in 1998 that this "dark brother" was someone who committed suicide, a family member of one of Mangum's close friends.
+A critic for The Boston Phoenix wrote in 1998 that this "dark brother" was someone who died by suicide, a family member of one of Mangum's close friends.